Background to the Family Law Act

 The following people can use the FL Act:

 - People wishing to divorce, obtain a property settlement, spousal maintenance or obtain an order for protection;

-- People wishing to obtain a A court order for the care of children when their separated or divorced parents cannot reach agreement on a parenting plan.
-The order covers matters such as where the child will live, contact with the parents and financial support. for their children or orders in relation to the protection of their children;
+- People wishing to obtain a parenting order for their children or orders in relation to the protection of their children;

 - An unmarried mother wishing to obtain child-bearing expenses from the father of her child;

 - Any other person with an ‘interest’ in the welfare of a child (e.g. grandparents); and